Limited Company Mortgages

 68201 – Renting & operating of housing association real estate.

 68209 – Other letting & operating of own or leased real estate.

 68320 – Management of real estate on a fee or contract basis.

 As with a normal buy to let mortgage each lender has different requirements.
 Coupled with the wide range of product, choosing the correct lender and product needs expert advice.
 Firstly, you advisor will get all the details on the structure of the company.
-Secondly, your advisor will discuss your long term plans. thirdly, they will make a full recommendation which will match your needs.
+Secondly, your advisor will discuss your long-term plans. thirdly, they will make a full recommendation which will match your needs.

-Generally, there will be several questions from the lender mainly focusing around the number of shareholders, share splits and company structure.
+Generally, there will be several questions from the lender mainly focusing on the number of shareholders, share splits and company structure.
 If the SPV has just been set up the lender will ask for personal guarantees from the directors.